ONLYOFFICE/onlyoffice-chamilo/README.md

-﻿# Chamilo ONLYOFFICE integration plugin
+﻿# ONLYOFFICE plugin for Chamilo

-This app enables users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This plugin enables users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

-The app is compatible with Chamilo v1.11.16 or newer.
+The plugin is compatible with Chamilo v1.11.16 or newer.

 ## Features